Latin Art Exhibitions

 Every year, TD Salsa in Toronto presents a Latin Art Exhibition highlighting the most inspiring pieces from Latino and Hispanic artists celebrating Canada’s rich multiculturalism and Toronto’s love for Latin culture.

-About the Artist: Angel Torres is a Colombian-Canadian photographer whose been photographing for arts and business publications in Toronto while fearlessly and organically developing his portraiture, nature and urban landscapes photography for over a decade.
-His work appears in Toronto’s corporate, art, LGBTQ and media sectors, he has exhibited in Duesseldorf, Germany in 2018, and has ongoing exhibits at The Continental Dance Club in Mississauga.
-As an independent entrepreneur, he balances charitable work and challenges creative comfort zones to benefit and fulfill his vision for an eclectic business clientele at ArchangelDesign.ca and an ever-growing clientele at Angel Torres Photography.
+ANGEL TORRES is a Colombian-Canadian photographer whose been photographing for arts and business publications in Toronto while organically developing his portraiture, travel and urban landscapes photography for over a decade.
+His work appears in Toronto’s corporate, art, LGBTQ and media sectors, he has exhibited in Duesseldorf, Germany in 2018, and has ongoing exhibits at The Continental Dance Club – main collector of the artist.
+As an independent entrepreneur, he balances charitable work and challenges creative comfort zones to benefit and fulfill his vision for an eclectic business clientele at ArchangelDesign.ca and an ever-growing clientele at Angel Torres Photography .
 His work always succeeds in capturing the humanity of his subjects and truth in story lines.
 As a perfectionist, he’s only content with expressing the very best of his skills and artistry, and always summons up great authenticity and depth from his subjects for the camera.
 With a talented eye for colour and light, his works capture evocative, magical moments to share with us all.

 Maraca & Mango